AnonymerNiklasistanonym/MoonpieBot/installer/man.md

 Example: "*receiverUserName*"

 **MOONPIE_CONFIG_OSU_STREAM_COMPANION_URL**
 : osu!
-StreamCompanion URL (websocket interface) to use a running StreamCompanion instance to always get the currently being played beatmap and used mods.
-(If OSU_STREAM_COMPANION_DIR_PATH is provided this interface will be used over it)
+StreamCompanion URL (websocket interface) to use a running StreamCompanion instance to get the currently being played beatmap, used mods and more (Providing a value will ignore MOONPIE_CONFIG_OSU_STREAM_COMPANION_DIR_PATH).
+Many users have problem with the websocket interface but the file interface worked for everyone so far.
 Example: "*localhost:20727*"

 **MOONPIE_CONFIG_OSU_STREAM_COMPANION_DIR_PATH**
 : osu!
-StreamCompanion directory (file interface) path to use a running StreamCompanion instance to always get the currently being played beatmap and used mods.
-You can configure the details via the integrated message parser but since it uses the output of StreamCompanion you can just configure it in there.
-Go to the section 'Output Patterns' and then edit the used rows (like 'np_all').
-You can also change the 'Save event' of a row like for the current mods so the mods will be live updated even if no song is played.
-(If OSU_STREAM_COMPANION_URL is provided this interface will not be used)
+StreamCompanion directory (file interface) path to use a running StreamCompanion instance to always get the currently being played beatmap, used mods and more (This is ignored if MOONPIE_CONFIG_OSU_STREAM_COMPANION_URL is also provided).
+To configure the StreamCompanion output and for example update certain values like the download link even when not playing a map you need to open StreamCompanion.
+Go to the section 'Output Patterns' and then edit the used rows (like 'np_all') to change the format.
+You can also change the 'Save event' of a row like for the current mods or download link so both will be live updated even if no song is played.
 Example: "*C:\Program Files (x86)\StreamCompanion\Files*"

 **MOONPIE_CONFIG_SPOTIFY_ENABLE_COMMANDS**="*commands,song*"
 : You can provide a list of commands that should be enabled, if this is empty or not set all commands are enabled (set the value to 'none' if no commands should be enabled).
 If you don't provide Spotify API credentials the commands won't be enabled!
 Supported list values: "*commands*", "*song*" (empty list value: "*none*")

+- "*commands*": "*!spotify commands*" (everyone) - List all enabled commands
+- "*song*": "*!song*" (everyone) - Get the currently playing (and most recently played) song on the connected Spotify account

 **MOONPIE_CONFIG_SPOTIFY_DATABASE_PATH**="*spotify.db*"
 : The database file path that contains the persistent spotify data.

 **MOONPIE_CONFIG_SPOTIFY_API_CLIENT_ID**
-: Provide client id/secret to enable Twitch api calls or Spotify commands (get them by using https://developer.spotify.com/dashboard/applications and creating an application).
-At the first start a browser window will open where you need to authenticate once.
+: Provide client id/secret to enable Spotify API calls or Spotify commands (get them by using https://developer.spotify.com/dashboard/applications and creating an application - give the application the name 'MoonpieBot' and add the redirect URI 'http://localhost:9727' by clicking the button 'edit settings' after clicking on the application entry in the dashboard).
+At the first start a browser window will open where you need to successfully authenticate once.
 Example: "*abcdefghijklmnop*"

 **MOONPIE_CONFIG_SPOTIFY_API_CLIENT_SECRET**